lgmorand/TimeTrackerProject/docs/content/docs/getting-started.md

 ### Download the last version

 Go on the [releases](https://github.com/lgmorand/TimeTrackerProject/releases) page and select the last version.
+Ensure to have the [.Net Framework (runtime)](https://dotnet.microsoft.com/en-us/download/visual-studio-sdks?cid=getdotnetsdk) installed.
+The application use the version 7.0.

 ### Configure it